 Your project timeline also plays a crucial role.
 Standard lead times allow for efficient scheduling and material sourcing.
 However, if you need a project rushed, expect to pay a premium for expedited labor and shipping.
 Clear planning and solid project management are key to keeping costs down and ensuring your fixtures are delivered on schedule without incurring extra fees.

-Common Challenges in Custom Metal Fabrication
+Common Roadblocks in Custom Fabrication (and How to Avoid Them)

 Custom metal fabrication can bring your most ambitious retail concepts to life, but it’s not without its complexities.
 When you're coordinating a rollout across dozens or even hundreds of stores, small issues can quickly become major headaches that impact your timeline and budget.
 Understanding the potential hurdles from the start helps you choose a partner who can skillfully manage them at scale.